 6.1.7.2 Solution details

+Two network entities may be involved to perform authorization of the sensing service requested by a sensing service consumer (AF) from the network.
+After receiving a sensing service request, NEF determines whether the sensing service consumer is authorized to invoke sensing APIs to the network.
 The security mechanism, specified in Clause 12 of TS 33.501 [5], is reused to address the security requirements of mutual authentication, integrity protection, confidentiality protection, replay protection, authorization for the communication between sensing service consumer and NEF.